Afghan shoppers go online to avoid bombs, harassment

 "But the insecurity is one of the reasons that our business has found its way.

-Commerce Ministry spokesman Musafer Qoqandi described online shopping as "unique" for a country at war for more than four ecades, with about 50 companies in business, most of them unlicensed.
+Commerce Ministry spokesman Musafer Qoqandi described online shopping as "unique" for a country at war for more than four decades, with about 50 companies in business, most of them unlicensed.

 "The culture of online stores only started two years ago in Kabul and right now more than 20 online stores have a licence to trade - there are many more that have yet to get their licence and we encourage them to come forward.